-Some people will tell you that vegan (plant-based) protein does not measure up to animal proteins like egg whites, which is misleading.
-First of all, egg white protein is a highly bioavailable protein, but that does not make it better for you than any other dietary protein.
-Bioavailability is a measurement of how well the body can absorb and use a nutrient.
-It is measured on a scale of 0-100%, and egg white protein scores 100%.
-Almond protein scores lower, but this is nothing to be concerned about.
-It just means that you have to eat a few more almonds in order to get the nutritional benefits of egg whites.
+Some people will tell you that plant proteins like almonds are inferior to animal proteins like egg whites because they are less bioavailable.
+While the latter is true, this does not mean you should stop eating almonds.
+Bioavailability is a measurement of how well your body can absorb and use a nutrient.
+It is measured on a scale of 0 to 100%, and egg white protein scores 100%.
+Almond protein scores only 50%, but this just means you have to eat more almonds in order to get the nutritional benefits of egg whites.

-Lots of people also praise egg white protein for its complete amino acid profile.
-A complete protein is a protein that contains all of the amino acids that the body needs, but cannot produce on its own.
-Not all dietary proteins are complete, but if you eat a balanced diet, this is nothing to worry about.
-In other words, eating a variety of proteins will give you all of the amino acids that you need.
-It is therefore not surprising that research shows almond protein supports muscle mass and body composition improvements just as well as egg white protein.
-In summary, any of our chocolate protein powders can help you reach your wellness goals.
+Lots of people also point out that while animal proteins like egg whites are complete proteins, plant proteins like almonds are not, making them inferior.
+A complete protein is a protein that contains all amino acids the body needs, but cannot produce on its own.
+Although it is true that not all dietary proteins are complete, if you eat a balanced diet, this is nothing to worry about.
+Eating a variety of proteins will give you all of the amino acids that you need.

-1 serving of chocolate protein powder can be mixed with 1-2 cups of cold milk or water to make a chocolate protein shake.
-It can also be added to smoothies, oatmeal, and recipes for an easy protein boost.
+Our chocolate protein powders can be mixed with 1-2 cups of cold milk or water to make a chocolate protein shake.
+They can also be added to smoothies, oatmeal, and recipes for an easy protein boost.
 Check out our high protein recipes for more ideas.
 If you do choose to make a chocolate protein shake, use a blender or shaker bottle.
 Unlike other companies, we do not use food additives to help our chocolate protein powders dissolve.